Pydrex/udm-utilities/cni-plugins/tools.md

 ### ULA generator

-This [Python script](https://github.com/n-st/python-ula) will provide a unique, valid prefix for IPv6 Unique Local Addresses (starting with fdxx:...).
+This [python script](https://github.com/n-st/python-ula) will provide a unique, valid prefix for IPv6 Unique Local Addresses (starting with fdxx:...).

 Run with